kdeldycke/click-extra/docs/commands.md

    invoke(cli, args=["--help"])
 ```

-This is an expected behavior: it allows you to add your own options to the preset of `extra_command` and `extra_group`.
+This is an expected behavior: it allows you to add your own options to the preset of `@extra_command` and `@extra_group`.

-To override this, you can directly provide the base decorator with options via the `params=` argument:
+To override this, you can directly provide the base decorator with options via the `params=` argument.
+But this time we use classes instead of decorators:

 ```{eval-rst}
 .. click:example::